Newburgh, Fife: Lindores Abbey

 Lindores Abbey is situated near the Tay, on the East side of the town.
-Only fragments remain of the Tironensian (reformed Benedictine) abbey, founded about 1190 by David, Earl of Huntingdon, brother of William the Lion.
+Only fragments remain of the Tironensian (reformed Benedictine) abbey, founded about 1190 by David of Scotland, Earl of Huntingdon, brother of William I the Lion.
 Nonetheless, the ground plan of the whole structure can still be traced.
 Best preserved are the south-west gateway through the precinct wall, various remains of the wall itself, and part of the east cloister range, including the still-vaulted slype, all built of local red sandstone.
 The monastic church itself had a single aisle on the north side, with aisled north and south transepts, a central tower and a detached western tower or campanile, similar to Cambuskenneth Abbey.
-It is a scheduled ancient monument.
+It is a scheduled monument.

 The monks were noted agriculturists and oversaw famous orchards.
 Some houses in Newburgh's High Street are said to have orchards with trees descended from the original plantings, although many plots have now been sold and developed for housing.
 Numerous architectural fragments from the Abbey are built into buildings in the town.

 Lindores Abbey is also famous as the birthplace of Scotch Whisky owing to its links to Friar John Cor and the Exchequer Rolls of 1494.
 The Abbey is now home to the McKenzie Smith family and has been for 100 years.
 The site is being preserved, and saw a new distillery opened in 2017.